aucad/aml-networks/readme.md

 ---

-## Development Setup and Running Natively on Host
+## Native Execution

-These steps explain how to run experiments from source.
+These steps explain how to run experiments from source natively on host machine.
-You should also follow these steps to prepare a development environment.
+You should also follow these steps, if you want to prepare a development environment and make code changes.

 - :snake: **Required** Python environment: 3.8 or 3.9